|LYNN HALL MEMORIAL PARK|

 |Google Map/Directions||Staff allocated to facility's budget||Events Calendar|

-Parking lot is open from 7am - 11pm at a rate of $2 per hour.
-Park and restroom facilities are open from dawn to dusk 7 days a week.
+Lynn Hall Park and its restroom facilities are open from dawn to dusk, seven days a week.

 Estero Island in the early years was called "Crescent Island" or "Ft.
 Myers Beach."
 It gained popularity with the opening of a wooden bridge in 1921, but the existing roads of that time made it difficult to get to island.
 After a hurricane in 1926 the bridge was torn down, a concrete one put in it's place and a new, more direct road was constructed, which eventually became known as San Carlos Boulevard.
 The road remains today, but the bridge was replaced a least one more time before the present "Sky Bridge" of today.
 With the replacement of the bridge, the addition of the new road and easier access the island became more popular for recreational activities.